1. You love that stable smell (even if other people don’t!)

 There’s only one explanation for what your horse sees when it gets spooked.
 It’s looking into a different dimension.

-9. Fresh bedding in a stall.
+9. Fresh bedding in a stable.

 No manure.
 Fresh shavings.
 All ready for your horse.